 Fersen is one of Malmö’s upcoming shopping areas.
 The area around Fersen road / Helmfeldtsgatan / Kastellgatan has several unique shops that chose a focus on design, craftsmanship and vintage.

 At Drottningtorget is the most diverse range of organic and fair trade products and the city’s best ice cream parlor with homemade organic ice cream.
 In spring and autumn, Farmers’ markets are setup in the square, selling locally produced food and raw materials.

 West of the Lilla Torg is picturesque Gamla Väster with its beautifully restored old houses, nice small shops, galleries and cafés.
-Wander around in a relaxed environment, yet still be in the city center.
-Around Lilla Torg and Hedman courtyard, you will find many local artisans and Form / Design Center with exhibits and shop with the best of Scandinavian design.
+Wander around in a relaxed environment, yet still be in the city centre.
+Around Lilla Torg and Hedman courtyard, you will find many local artisans and Form / Design Centre with exhibits and shop with the best of Scandinavian design.

 Baltzar is the name of the large glass building at the intersection of Södergatan and Baltzarsgatan.
 Here are 12 different, first-class specialty shops and cafés.

 Caroli shopping centre

 Caroli is a newly redesigned shopping centre with a retro feel and top level service.
 Come in and take your pick among exciting fashion labels, pop-up stores and great food in the beautifully designed surroundings.

 More and more stores in Malmö city are opening on Sundays.
 Take a trip downtown, enjoy a coffee in peace and walk around basking in the pleasant street life.